-The full scope of activities and procedures to be covered under the proposed MOU between the Port and the Fire Department are not fully known at this time.
-However, it is expected that the proposed MOU would formalize the Fire Department's existing and ongoing responsibility for the maintenance and repair of the historic Fire Station 35.
+The proposed MOU between the Port and the Fire Department would formalize the Fire Department's existing and ongoing responsibility for the maintenance and repair of the historic Fire Station 35.
 Under the MOU, the Port would also establish a schedule for making the necessary repairs and/or future inspections.
-Such maintenance and repairs are anticipated to entail routine, "ordinary" state-of-good-repair activities described in Port Resolution 04-89, including cleaning, deck repair, repair of historic material, and ordinary maintenance and repair of existing contributing and non-contributing resources, or features associated with or attached to a substructure.49
+Such maintenance and repairs are anticipated to entail routine, "ordinary" state-of-good-repair activities described in Port Resolution 04-89, including cleaning, deck repair, repair of historic material, and ordinary maintenance and repair of existing contributing and non-contributing resources, or features associated with or attached to a substructure.